 The Department of Finance, Insurance, and Law in Illinois State University’s College of Business has recently implemented an Institute for Financial Planning and Analysis.
-Professor of Finance Edgar Norton has been named the director of the new institute.
+Professor of Finance Christopher Tamm has been named the director of the new institute.

 Another goal for the Institute is to create a website that could be useful for the community.
-“We want to let people know, both in the community and on campus, about the Institute and our financial planning programs,” said Norton.
+“We want to let people know, both in the community and on campus, about the Institute and our financial planning programs".

-The last short-term goal on Norton’s list is to create opportunities for continuing-education credit.
-“Many finance professions require continuing education,” he said.
-Norton noted that CFP (Certified Financial Planner) and ChFC (Chartered Financial Consultant) designation requires continuing education to keep the certifications current.
+The last short-term goal on their list is to create opportunities for continuing-education credit.
+“Many finance professions require continuing education".
+The CFP (Certified Financial Planner) and ChFC (Chartered Financial Consultant) designation requires continuing education to keep the certifications current.

 Overall, they want to make Illinois State the go-to place both for finance students looking for professional opportunities and for businesses seeking interns and future employees.